Allspring Global Investments Holdings LLC Sells 133,376 Shares of Matador Resources (NYSE:MTDR)

-Allspring Global Investments Holdings LLC lessened its stake in Matador Resources (NYSE:MTDR – Free Report) by 50.5% in the 2nd quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
+Allspring Global Investments Holdings LLC reduced its holdings in shares of Matador Resources (NYSE:MTDR – Free Report) by 50.5% during the second quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
 The fund owned 130,940 shares of the energy company’s stock after selling 133,376 shares during the period.
-Allspring Global Investments Holdings LLC owned 0.11% of Matador Resources worth $6,851,000 as of its most recent SEC filing.
+Allspring Global Investments Holdings LLC owned about 0.11% of Matador Resources worth $6,851,000 at the end of the most recent reporting period.

-Several other institutional investors have also recently bought and sold shares of MTDR.
-Money Concepts Capital Corp grew its holdings in Matador Resources by 202.6% during the 4th quarter.
-Money Concepts Capital Corp now owns 690 shares of the energy company’s stock worth $39,000 after acquiring an additional 462 shares during the period.
-Parallel Advisors LLC grew its holdings in Matador Resources by 52.0% during the 1st quarter.
-Parallel Advisors LLC now owns 836 shares of the energy company’s stock worth $40,000 after acquiring an additional 286 shares during the period.
-Rockefeller Capital Management L.P. grew its holdings in Matador Resources by 46.7% during the 4th quarter.
-Rockefeller Capital Management L.P. now owns 760 shares of the energy company’s stock worth $42,000 after acquiring an additional 242 shares during the period.
-Hussman Strategic Advisors Inc. acquired a new stake in Matador Resources during the 1st quarter worth $50,000.
-Finally, Worth Asset Management LLC grew its holdings in Matador Resources by 938.2% during the 2nd quarter.
-Worth Asset Management LLC now owns 1,059 shares of the energy company’s stock worth $55,000 after acquiring an additional 957 shares during the period.
-Institutional investors own 87.23% of the company’s stock.
+Other institutional investors and hedge funds have also bought and sold shares of the company.
+New Mexico Educational Retirement Board grew its position in Matador Resources by 12.8% during the second quarter.
+New Mexico Educational Retirement Board now owns 22,900 shares of the energy company’s stock valued at $1,198,000 after acquiring an additional 2,600 shares during the last quarter.
+Oppenheimer Asset Management Inc. grew its position in Matador Resources by 253.8% during the first quarter.
+Oppenheimer Asset Management Inc. now owns 19,423 shares of the energy company’s stock valued at $926,000 after acquiring an additional 13,933 shares during the last quarter.
+Prudential PLC grew its position in Matador Resources by 35.7% during the first quarter.
+Prudential PLC now owns 19,911 shares of the energy company’s stock valued at $949,000 after acquiring an additional 5,239 shares during the last quarter.
+Ontario Teachers Pension Plan Board grew its position in Matador Resources by 15.8% during the first quarter.
+Ontario Teachers Pension Plan Board now owns 10,055 shares of the energy company’s stock valued at $479,000 after acquiring an additional 1,369 shares during the last quarter.
+Finally, GW&K Investment Management LLC grew its position in Matador Resources by 57.9% during the first quarter.
+GW&K Investment Management LLC now owns 2,097,915 shares of the energy company’s stock valued at $99,966,000 after acquiring an additional 769,130 shares during the last quarter.
+87.23% of the stock is currently owned by institutional investors.

 Matador Resources Increases Dividend

-Several equities analysts have recently issued reports on the stock.
-Benchmark reissued a “buy” rating and issued a $71.00 price target on shares of Matador Resources in a report on Friday, July 21st.
-Raymond James boosted their price target on shares of Matador Resources from $61.00 to $62.00 and gave the company an “outperform” rating in a report on Monday, July 24th.
-KeyCorp boosted their price target on shares of Matador Resources from $70.00 to $76.00 and gave the company an “overweight” rating in a report on Tuesday, October 17th.
-Royal Bank of Canada decreased their price target on shares of Matador Resources from $74.00 to $70.00 in a report on Wednesday, July 12th.
-Finally, Truist Financial boosted their price target on shares of Matador Resources from $70.00 to $76.00 in a report on Thursday, July 27th.
-One equities research analyst has rated the stock with a hold rating and nine have assigned a buy rating to the company.
-Based on data from MarketBeat, the stock presently has a consensus rating of “Moderate Buy” and an average target price of $73.75.
+A number of research analysts have commented on MTDR shares.
+Benchmark reiterated a “buy” rating and set a $71.00 price target on shares of Matador Resources in a research report on Friday, July 21st.
+Truist Financial increased their price objective on Matador Resources from $70.00 to $76.00 in a research note on Thursday, July 27th.
+StockNews.com raised Matador Resources from a “sell” rating to a “hold” rating in a research note on Wednesday, October 25th.
+Royal Bank of Canada dropped their price objective on Matador Resources from $74.00 to $70.00 in a research note on Wednesday, July 12th.
+Finally, KeyCorp raised their price target on Matador Resources from $70.00 to $76.00 and gave the stock an “overweight” rating in a research note on Tuesday, October 17th.
+One analyst has rated the stock with a hold rating and nine have issued a buy rating to the company.
+Based on data from MarketBeat.com, Matador Resources currently has an average rating of “Moderate Buy” and a consensus price target of $73.75.

 Matador Resources Company, an independent energy company, engages in the exploration, development, production, and acquisition of oil and natural gas resources in the United States.
 It operates through two segments, Exploration and Production; and Midstream.
 The company primarily holds interests in the Wolfcamp and Bone Spring plays in the Delaware Basin in Southeast New Mexico and West Texas.